 and my own wings were far too weak for that.

 But then my mind was struck by light that flashed

 and, with that light, received what it had asked.

 Here force failed my high fantasy; but my

 the Love that moves the sun and the other stars.

 Another of Italo Calvino’s definitions of a classic is: “‘Your’ classic is a book to which you cannot remain indifferent, and which helps you define yourself in relation or even in opposition to it” (p.
 7).
-I had the good fortune to find just such a book in the Divine Comedy.
+I had the good fortune to find such a book in the Divine Comedy.
 It speaks to me in many ways, and I want to close by discussing one of them.
-As I said, part of what draws me to this book is the ridiculous boldness necessary to attempt not only to encapsulate the whole spiritual world in one poem, not only to depict the whole of human failure and redemption and triumph, but to go so far as trying to depict the vision of God Himself.
-I think we are too timid nowadays, as writers, artists, thinkers.
-None of us would dare what Dante dared, and yet, all of the greatest authors keep encouraging us to do just that.
-Ray Bradbury said of Thomas Wolfe that he “at the world and vomited lava” (Zen in the Art of Writing p.
+Part of what draws me to this book is the ridiculous boldness necessary to attempt not only to encapsulate the spiritual world in one poem, not only to depict the whole of human failure and redemption and triumph, but to go so far as to to depict the vision of God Himself.
+I think we are too timid nowadays, as writers, artists, and thinkers.
+None of us would dare what Dante dared, but all of the greatest authors keep encouraging us to do just that.
+Ray Bradbury said of Thomas Wolfe that he “ate the world and vomited lava” (Zen in the Art of Writing p.
 8).
 William Faulkner judged writers by the “splendor of our failures”–and incidentally, praised Wolfe for “… trying to put the whole history of the human heart on the head of a pin …” (Faulkner at the University, pp. 206, 144).
 It’s time to let go of the fear that it’s no longer possible to write and create with conviction and courage.
 It’s time we dared to wrangle meaning from life and write it back into the world.